aflin/rampart/docs/source/sql4.rst

    field being indexed.

-When an index is created, neither an end user nor an application programmer need (nor can) reference the index in a query.
+When an index is created, neither an end user nor an application programmer need reference (nor can access, except see :ref:`sql-set:indexAccess`) the index in a query.
 Indexes are used automatically by Texis when needed to choose the best path to the data.